News and Information

-Sleep apnea is also a common disorder seen at the Sleep Disorders Center at the Mary Greeley Medical Center in Ames, IA.
-It is at this center, which is nationally accredited by the American Society of Sleep Medicine, where sleep tests are performed and reviewed by staff.
+Sleep apnea is also a common disorder seen at the Sleep Disorders Center at Mary Greeley Medical Center in Ames.
+It is at this center, which is nationally accredited by the American Academy of Sleep Medicine, where sleep tests are performed and reviewed by staff.

-Making certain lifestyle changes – including losing weight if you are overweight, sleeping on your side and avoiding alcohol and other sedative drugs before bed – may help relieve sleep apnea, especially if you have mild sleep apnea.
-Effectively managing a cardiovascular issue, like congestive heart failure, can also help to alleviate sleep apnea; alternatively, if a patient is able to better manage their sleep apnea, it often improves their cardiovascular condition, making it easier to manage as well.
-Before considering one of the more invasive treatment options, patients may also try using a nasal or dental splint to improve their condition.
+Making certain lifestyle changes – including losing weight if you are overweight, sleeping on your side, and avoiding alcohol and other sedative drugs before bed – may help relieve sleep apnea, especially if you have mild sleep apnea.

-For patients with moderate sleep apnea that isn’t alleviated by lifestyle changes or simple splints, surgery may be a solution before a nasal CPAP is considered, although Dr. Spencer stresses that while surgery will likely help to a certain degree, it does not offer a cure for most patients suffering from sleep apnea.
+For patients with moderate to severe sleep apnea that isn’t alleviated by lifestyle changes, PAP therapy, or dental appliances, surgery may be a solution but usually only after an adequate trial of PAP therapy.
+Dr. Clemmons stresses that while surgery will likely help to a certain degree, it does not offer a cure for most patients suffering from sleep apnea.
 There are newer devices that stimulate nerves in the tongue to help open the airway.
 These devices require a trial of PAP therapy, adequate body weight, and moderate to severe obstructive sleep apnea.

-The best cure for sleep apnea, says Dr. Spencer, and really the main option for those suffering from severe sleep apnea, is to use a nasal CPAP machine.
-This device pneumatically splints a person’s airway at night when they wear the machine while sleeping – essentially it increases the air pressure in your throat so your airway doesn’t collapse at night.
-If worn properly and on a nightly basis, a CPAP machine is usually very effective at treating sleep apnea.
+The best cure for sleep apnea, says Dr. Clemmons, and the main option for those suffering from moderate to severe sleep apnea, is to use a PAP device.
+This device pneumatically splints your airway while you sleep, increasing the air pressure in your throat so your airway doesn’t collapse at night.
+If worn properly and on a nightly basis, a PAP machine is usually very effective at treating sleep apnea.

-Unfortunately, Dr. Spencer adds, this treatment is also the most difficult for patients to continue in the long run.
-Since it’s a treatment that requires daily, lifetime use, many patients can get out of the habit of using it, especially if they have a hard time adjusting to wearing the device while sleeping.
-That’s why it’s important to offer patients using a CPAP machine continuous support, he says, as well as ongoing education on their condition and what could happen if it remains untreated.
+Unfortunately, Dr. Clemmons adds, this treatment is also the most difficult for patients to continue in the long run.
+It is a treatment that requires daily, lifetime use.
+Many patients can get out of the habit of using it, especially if they have a hard time adjusting to wearing the device while sleeping.
+Dr. Clemmons stresses that it is important to offer continuous support to patients using a PAP machine as well as ongoing education on their condition and what could happen if it remains untreated.
 Sleep specialists should also do an annual re-evaluation of PAP machine settings and make adjustments as appropriate.

-For individuals who assume forgoing treatment will just leave them a little tired the next day, Dr. Spencer addresses what’s really at stake.
+For individuals who assume forgoing treatment will just leave them a little tired the next day, Dr. Clemmons addresses what’s at stake.

-“Disruption of air flow at night is not just bad for sleeping – it’s bad for the body,” he said.
+“Disruption of airflow at night is not just bad for sleeping – it’s bad for the body,” he says.

 If a person’s sleep apnea isn’t managed properly, it can be more difficult to get other health conditions, especially cardiovascular diseases, under control.
-A lack of oxygen at night is really bad on a person’s heart – changes in the body caused by sleep apnea can lead to heart failure and an irregular heart rhythm.
-Likewise, he adds, getting continuous, restful sleep allows the brain to rest so you can fully function during the day.
-It’s more than just feeling rested when you are awake – it really is a matter of safety.
+A lack of oxygen at night is bad for a person’s heart and brain.
+Changes in the body caused by sleep apnea can lead to heart failure and an irregular heart rhythm (atrial fibrillation).
+Getting continuous, restful sleep allows the brain to rest so you can fully function during the day.
+It’s more than just feeling rested when you are awake – it is a matter of safety.
 Individuals with untreated sleep apnea are much more likely to get into car accidents as a result of their sleepiness.

-Individuals concerned they may have sleep apnea are encouraged to speak with their primary doctor about whether a sleep test is right for them.
+Individuals concerned they may have sleep apnea are encouraged to speak with their primary care provider about whether a sleep test is right for them.
 While managing sleep apnea can be difficult for some patients, it is a tremendous step toward improving a person’s overall health.